 Operators of permanent storage facilities shall ensure that mercury waste that underwent conversion and, if applicable, solidification is stored separately from other waste and in disposal batches in a storage chamber that is sealed.
-Those operators shall further ensure that the requirements set out in Directive 1999/31/EC, including the specific requirements for the temporary storage of mercury waste established in the third and fifth indents of Section 8 of Annex I and in Annex II to that Directive, are complied with in relation to the permanent storage facilities.

 Traceability

 - 1. Operators of facilities undertaking the temporary storage of mercury waste shall establish a register including the following: - (a) for each shipment of mercury waste received: - (i) the origin and amount of that waste; - (ii) the name and contact details of the supplier and the owner of that waste; - (b) for each shipment of mercury waste leaving the facility: - (i) the amount of that waste and its mercury content; - (ii) the destination and intended disposal operation of that waste; - (iii) a copy of the certificate provided by the operator of the facility undertaking the conversion and, if applicable, the solidification of that waste, as referred to in paragraph 2; - (iv) a copy of the certificate provided by the operator of the facility undertaking the permanent storage of the mercury waste that underwent conversion and, if applicable, solidification, as referred to in paragraph 3; - (c) the amount of mercury waste stored at the facility at the end of each month.